Applying to the National Research Ethics Committees

 Each NREC has a defined application procedure.
 Visit the page for the NREC you wish to apply to in order to find out more:

-Before submitting an application to an NREC, researchers should always consult with their Research Office or institutional equivalent to ensure the correct permissions are in place to conduct the work locally.
+Before submitting an application to the NREC(s), researchers should always consult with their Research Office or institutional equivalent to ensure the correct permissions are in place to conduct the work locally.
 It should also be noted that researchers should ensure that in addition to REC approvals, they have the entirety of approvals required for their study – including from the Health Products Regulatory Authority (HPRA) and Health Research Consent Declaration Committee (HRCDC) where necessary – before initiating any human health research.

 Scroll to Top